marcboeker/go-duckdb/README.md

 even when using `TIMESTAMP_TZ`.
 Later, scanning either type of value returns an instant, as SQL types do not model time zone information for individual values.

+**Connection lifetime**

+Temporary objects and state, such as temporary tables, are scoped to connections.
+When closing a connection, Go's `database.sql` pooling logic might cache it as an idle connection, instead of invoking its clean-up code by closing the connection.
+That behavior can lead to, e.g., temporary tables persisting longer than expected.
+To disable keeping idle connections alive, use `db.SetMaxIdleConns(0)`.

 ## Memory Allocation

 DuckDB lives in process.